Spencer-Beatty/C-Compiler/desc/part4/README.md

 However, if you want to ensure a faster convergence time, you should compute the LiveOut set before the LiveIn set as seen in the lecture.

 The output of the liveness analysis should be a liveIn and liveOut set for each node in the CFG.
+Please note that there is a corner case that you need to handle. in the case where an instruction defines a register that is never used.
+In such case, you must either:
+- remove this "dead" instruction;
+- or you must add the register defined in the liveOut set of the corresponding node (but just once at the end of calculating liveness).

+Without doing one of these, your allocator will produce broken code.

 ## 3. Interference Graph